Making a Challenge Submission

 Navigate to the phase that accepts Algorithm submissions as shown in the example below.
 In this example, the sub-tab "Algorithms" is the phase that accepts Algorithm containers as Challenge submissions.

 ⚠️It is highly advisable to test your Algorithm containers locally before you upload your containers to grand-challenge.org.
 For more instructions on creating your Algorithm containers, please check the documentation here.
-Please check this page for testing your containers locally.
+Please check this page test your containers locally.

 ⚠️Note that there are submission limits for each challenge.
 Submission limits are imposed to prevent abuse of the system and to prevent participants from iteratively optimizing the test set by making multiple submissions.
 Also, note that we have limited computational resources and we'd like to keep our Challenges fair as described in this piece by the MIDOG2021 organizers.

-- Please make sure that you are a verified user to submit your solution.
+• Please make sure that you are a verified user in order to submit your solution.

-- Please remember to set the GPU and memory requirements correctly when uploading your container.
-If you enable GPU support, inference jobs will be assigned 1x Nvidia T4 card.
+• Please remember to set the GPU and memory requirements correctly when uploading your container.

-- Remember that your container will not have access to the internet when executing, so all model weights must be present in your container image.
-You can test this locally using the
+• Remember that your container will not have access to the internet when executing, so all model weights must be present in your container image.
+You can test this locally using the --network=none option of docker run.
+If you do not do this, you will see errors like Temporary failure in name resolution in your logs.